 Being an astronaut isn’t the only cool thing about space.
 NASA interns use their creativity and innovation to work on projects that impact NASA’s mission, like sending the first woman and next man to the Moon by 2024.
 As a NASA intern, you’ll be a part of an amazing team dedicated to the advancement of space exploration.
 You will work alongside leading experts and gain valuable experience by advancing research and projects to the next level.
 Come dream with us and let’s change the future together.
 U.S. citizenship is required to apply.

-If you would like to subscribe to an announcement-only list about NASA internships for persons with disabilities, please send an email to email@example.com with ‘subscribe’ in the subject field OR by visiting the list page
+If you would like to subscribe to an announcement list of NASA internships for persons with disabilities, please send an email to email@example.com with ‘subscribe’ in the subject field OR by visiting the list page.

-Now, if you’re looking for a job, the NASA Pathways Programs provide opportunities for students and recent graduates to be considered for Federal employment.
+Now, if you’re looking for a job, the NASA Pathways Program provides opportunities for students and recent graduates.Click here for more info.

 Summer 2020 NASA Internship Application Deadline: March 8, 2020